nursyah21/bank-dotnet-java/readme.md

 Here's a quick overview of the key decisions behind the project:

 - **Dotnet:** The backend uses Dotnet, a robust alternative to Java, widely adopted in enterprise settings.
+- **React:** The Frontend uses React, because is more popular and good for create ui.
 - **PostgreSQL:** Chosen for its reliability and strong support for write-heavy operations, which are crucial for a banking system.
 - **Modular Architecture:** The folder structure is feature-based, promoting team collaboration and maintainability.
 - **Test-Driven Development (TDD):** This methodology was used throughout development to ensure an error-free and stable application.